The U.S. Will Registry exists to ensure no Will is left unknown or untraced at the time it is needed.

-One of the worst experiences a family can experience is not being able to find a last will or other documents needed to settle an estate.
+One of the worst experiences a family can experience is not being able to find a copy of a last will or other documents needed to settle an estate.

-Millions of Wills are registered all over the globe as a safeguard to prevent a Will not being located when needed.
+Millions of Wills are registered all over the globe as a safeguard to prevent a Last Will and Testament not being located when needed.

 "My family knew my mother had an attorney write up her will, but no one knew the name of the attorney.
 It was so long ago.
 We are so thankful the attorney registered her will".
 Michelle Benson